Bill: Twenty-Second Popular Demand Bill

 Old value:: Employers cannot fire workers who have gone on strike.

-Current: Employers cannot fire workers who have gone on strike.
+Current: Employers can fire workers who are deemed to have gone on strike without reasonable reasons.

 Proposed: Government approval is needed before strikers can be fired.